MateoT659/grocery/README.md

 ## Limitations and Incomplete Features
 1. Data is not stored in a real database.
 It is currently stored locally in JSON files in the backend.
 2. There is no user authentication.
+3. Users cannot edit ingredients when editing recipes.
+4. Currently, users can edit all recipes, but they should only be able to edit recipes they create.

 ## Future Work Recommendations